yukoliesh/drink-water/README.md

 This app lets you add the amount of water you drink today.
 It will reminds you every hour to drink water.
 This is Mobile friendly, Accessbility friendly.
-If you want to check out how it's built, please change the directory to `cd drink-water-app`.

 More Accessibility Enhancement is coming soon.